ba58smith/lora-receiver/README.md

 Here's the receiver "under the hood", with the BME280 temp, pressure, and humidity sensor on the end of the 4-wire cable.

 Here's a link to a YouTube video showing what it looks like from startup until at least one of everything has happened: https://youtu.be/leSu7Hqs5D0

+UPDATE: I replaced the small OLED with a larger one, and made a lot of code changes to use the additional space.
+That project (where all future modifications will be made) is here: https://github.com/ba58smith/battery-monitor